 So because of its location on top of Brazil, there is a large amount of transport and logistics business opportunities waiting to be realized.

 In November an Agritech valley will be started up in the Coronie district, giving Surinamese students and foreign entrepreneurs and investors the great opportunity to start up any agritech company they want (as long as it is sustainable).

 In 2018 the Suriname government restored roads in the Coronie district, unlocking the potential for that area.

 It is now possible to start an Agritech valley in Coronie because all infrastructure is now available: roads, electricity, cell phone coverage, wifi internet, canals, access to a sea harbor and a small airport.
 And all this in the middle of a rainforest.
 Please note that everything grows already by itself.
 The soil is very fertile and every day the temperature is between 25℃ and 32℃ (77F- 90F).

 Vertical Farming, Seed Advancement, Crop Yield increasement.
-For any topic investors are invited to come visit this new incubator and get a presentation at the expo on the valley by the young entrepreneurs.
+For any topic, investors are invited to come and visit this new incubator and get a presentation at the expo on the valley by the young entrepreneurs.